visika/tesi-magistrale/thesis.typ

 A further study was performed to analyze the performance of the calculator compared with reference data on deuterated water. @strasslePhononDispersionIce2004
 In this scenario, the fidelity is estimated to be worse than the previous case.
+The same considerations on the quality of the results hold as above.

 #large_box(
   grid(